btroop/btroop/docs/README.md

 >**Sr Associate, Feb 2017 - Feb 2018**
 >
 >---
->**Fortune 50 tech company project highlights**
+>**Highlights from Fortune 50 tech company projects**
->- Managed strategic business operations for a global, modern-digital-marketing program that influenced over $150M in revenue across 7 countries while in its first year of incubation
+>- Influenced over $150M in revenue in its first year of incubation by managing strategic business operations for a global, modern-digital-marketing program and scaling across 7 countries
 >- Developed a global engagement program's go-to-market strategy for onboarding existing business partners onto a new transaction platform
 >- Drove a multi-system data audit to identify and catalog reporting disparities; provided strategic recommendations for eliminating reporting issues and building stakeholder trust
 >---